COVID-19 Business and Community Resources

 Berrien County Health Department – Daily updates and hotline.
 Guidance for specific audiences such as healthcare professionals, faith-based organizations, and others.
 Vaccine registration and plan.

 Berrien Reopens.Org -- Guidelines, resources and tools for Berrien County to return to work safely

-Buchanan Area Senior Center -- While the BASC is closed, Daily Check-In Calls are available for seniors who would like social contact that respects social distancing requirements.
-If you or a senior you know would like a regular check-in call, please call the BASC at 269-695-7119 to be added to the call list.
+Buchanan Area Senior Center -- Daily Check-In Calls available for seniors who would like social contact that respects social distancing requirements.
+Call 269-695-7119 to be added to the list.

 Buy Local Berrien – A Facebook campaign launched by the Southwest Michigan Regional Chamber of Commerce to generate support for local businesses in Berrien County and help spread the word of openings and closures.
 The group is open to all businesses in Berrien County.

-Cornerstone Alliance – A task force has been created to connect local businesses with resources including access to Federal, State and Local dollars to help sustain payroll and other operational needs.
-The Alliance has also created a working guide to assist local businesses in fully reopening in a safe, organized and efficient manner.
+Cornerstone Alliance – Resources for accessing Federal, State and Local dollars to help sustain payroll and other operational needs.
+Guidesto assist local businesses in reopening in a safe, organized and efficient manner.

 211-- 24/7/365 resource to connect Michigan residents with help of all kinds, like housing support and financial assistance.